 The quality of tone on your piano is mainly determined by the density and condition of the felt found on the hammerhead.
 A suitably qualified technician will "voice" felt around the hammerhead with a fine three-needle voicing tool.

 Hammerheads undergo changes as a result of normal wear and climatic variations, which results in an audible unevenness of sound.
 A suitably qualified technician will re-establish the evenness and beauty of the sound and timbre.

 For the reasons mentioned above, even if your piano is rarely used, we recommend the following:

 The piano components are finished with different treatments.
 Caring for these surfaces must be performed with great care.

 To clean matt-finish surface, we recommend using a soft cloth slightly moistened with non-abrasive detergent and applied with slight pressure in clockwise motion.

 To clean high-gloss finish, we recommend dusting the surfaces using a soft cloth slightly moistened with non-abrasive detergent.
 Do not use any type of abrasive detergent.

 Metal parts need some care as well.
 The hinges and screws are plated with 18K-gold.
 This finish should be dusted by using a soft cloth slightly moistened with non-abrasive detergent.
-To remove the oxidation on all the brass components (lock and brand name) we suggest using common de-oxidation crème that is non-abrasive.
+To remove the oxidation on all the brass components (pedals and brand name) we suggest using common de-oxidation crème that is non-abrasive.